-The incompressibility of the Hamiltonian flow imply that the time the system spend in any single pure state, before evolving to the next single pure state, is the same for all pure states.
-If this was not the case, the state points on phase space would lump together which would signify a violation of information conservation.
-This imply that over the course of a long period of time, the total time spent by the system in any given pure state is expected to be the same for all pure states.
-This expectation, which is due to a combination of the Gibbs-Liouville theorem and the law of large numbers, is in this article interpreted to be equivalent to the ergodic theorem of statistical mechanics \cite{boltzmann2}\cite{birkhoff}\cite{neumann}.
-Let $n_\alpha$ denote the number of times the system occupy the pure state $\phi_\alpha$.
-The total number of times, $n$, the system occupy the set of $N$ pure states within $\Omega_j$ is then
+The incompressibility of the Hamiltonian flow implies that the time the system spends in any single pure state, before evolving to the next single pure state, is the same for all pure states.
+If this were not the case, the state points on phase space would lump together which would signify a violation of Liouville's theorem \cite{henriksson}.
+This implies that throughout an extended period, the total time spent by the system in any given pure state is expected to be the same for all pure states.
+This expectation, which is due to a combination of the Liouville theorem and the law of large numbers, is in this article interpreted to be equivalent to the ergodic theorem of statistical mechanics \cite{boltzmann2}\cite{birkhoff}\cite{neumann}.
+Let $n_\alpha$ denote the number of times the system occupies the pure state $\phi_\alpha$.
+The total number of times, $n$, the system occupies the set of $N$ pure states within $\Omega_j$ is then

-The ergodic theorem then say that over a long period of time, such that $n$ is large, it is expected that the system occupy all pure states within $\Omega_j$ an equal number of times, i.e.
+The ergodic theorem then says that over an extended period, such that $n$ is large, it is expected that the system occupies all pure states within $\Omega_j$ an equal number of times, i.e.

 such that